 - Cultivate intellectual and creative growth

-Please note: This policy and application procedure does not cover the Archives & Special Collections gallery space.
-Exhibitors interested in this space should contact the Head of Archives & Special Collections, Nadia Nasr.
+Please note: This policy and application procedure does not cover the Archives & Special Collections Gallery.
+Exhibitors interested in this space should contact Nadia Nasr, Head of Archives & Special Collections.

 To propose an exhibit, exhibitors must fully complete the Library Exhibit Proposal Form.
 Since exhibits must be sponsored by a SCU department or organization, you must have a SCU login to access the form.
 Applications will be reviewed in order of receipt.
 Exhibitors should allow up to 2 weeks after the application is submitted for the request to be reviewed.
-Questions about the status of an exhibit application can be addressed to the Communications Coordinator, Nia Olmstead.
+Questions about the status of an exhibit application can be addressed to Suzie Kim, Communications and Events Coordinator.